Here are some of our favorite products for the kitchen. From small appliances to neat little gadgets, we’ve got some great stuff here.

 A good meat thermometer can make the difference between moist or dry chicken.
 Or let you achieve a perfectly cooked steak.
 It’s great for both kitchen cooking and outdoor barbecuing.

-This granite mortar and pestle set is strong enough to last a lifetime.
+This mortar and pestle set is strong enough to last a lifetime.
 And it’s a great way to serve a molcajete or make guacamole.

 Food processors and choppers are great, but sometimes you just need a mortar and pestle for grinding food items by hand.
 It can bring out the flavors of herbs and spices differently than putting them through a machine does.

 The Nutribullet Pro is less powerful than the Vitamix, but more powerful than the Oster.
 Its price point is also in the middle of the two – but much closer to the Oster – so it may be the “just right” solution for many households.

 This is a single serve blender that’s ideal for making smoothies, small amounts of salsa, or cups of soup.

 If you like waffles, you need a waffle iron like this 4 slice Belgian waffle iron from All-Clad.
 It also makes pancakes, grilled cheese sandwiches, and paninis, and has seven browning settings.

 Cleaning is easy because you can take the plates out to run them through the dishwasher.